 - Keep this notification and conditions of financial aid offer for future reference.
 Receipt of your Offer Notification certifies that you have read, understood, and agreed to abide by the rules and conditions contained therein.

 - Ask questions whenever you are in doubt.
 Keep us informed of any new developments or changes you make.
 If you fail to inform us that you have changed programs or left school, you could incur substantial repayments and loss of future aid eligibility.

 - Remember to re-apply for financial aid every year.
 Apply early!
-The FAFSA application for next academic year will be available in October.
+The FAFSA application for next academic year is available in October (December 2023 for the 2024-2024 academic year).
 Make the priority deadline for maximum funding!